teepanis/nonlinear-pendulum/README.md

 The research article preprint >> <a href="https://arxiv.org/abs/2504.16816">https://arxiv.org/abs/2504.16816</a>

 ## Abstract
-Pendulum-like dynamics underlies a wide range of physical systems, from classical nonlinear oscillators to superconducting circuits and tunneling dynamics in cold-atom platforms.
+Pendulum-like dynamics is a universal motif across many areas of physics, underlying systems ranging from classical nonlinear oscillators to superconducting circuits and tunneling dynamics in cold-atom platforms.
 Here we present an exact frequency-domain formulation of the pendulum equation that applies uniformly across oscillatory, separatrix, and rotational regimes.
-The resulting spectral representation reveals a previously hidden unification: all regimes share the same analytic spectral structure and characteristic frequency scale, differing only by parity selection and the emergence of a continuous spectrum at the separatrix.
-This framework exposes regime transitions as symmetry-driven reorganizations in frequency space rather than changes in timescale, and identifies the stopping trajectory as a dynamical continuum limit reached without system-size scaling.
-Beyond providing closed-form solutions, the approach offers a transparent spectral insight into a broad class of classical and quantum pendulum-like systems.
+The resulting spectral representation reveals a previously hidden unification: all regimes share the same analytic spectral structure and characteristic frequency scale.
+We show that oscillatory, stopping, and rotational regimes all arise from a single universal spectral kernel, with parity selection distinguishing the periodic motions and the separatrix representing their discrete-to-continuum limit.
+Regime changes thus correspond to symmetry-driven reorganizations in frequency space rather than changes in the underlying spectral structure, with the stopping trajectory representing the continuum limit reached without system-size scaling.
+The spectral structure can be derived via a spectral discretization approach starting from the separatrix solution, without relying on the classical Jacobi elliptic formulation.
+Beyond providing closed-form solutions, the framework reveals a transparent spectral structure underlying a broad class of classical and quantum pendulum-like systems.

 <br>
 <br>